Face Recognition Vendor Test: FRVT 2006 results

 The FRVT 2006 large-scale results are available in the combined FRVT 2006 and ICE 2006 Large-Scale Results evaluation report.
 It assesses algorithms based on input from 22 organizations in 10 different countries, with many submitting multiple algorithms.
 However, only those who successfully completed the large-scale tests are documented in this report.
 The report shows how error rates for the best algorithms have improved by orders of magnitude over the years, from a False Rejection Rate (FRR) of 0.79 at a False Acceptance Rate (FAR) of 0.001 in 1993, to a FRR=0.01 for FAR=0.001 in 2006.
 Part of this improvement is due to higher quality face images.
 The best results from 2006 were for "very high-resolution still images" (6 Mp) and 3D images.

 Face Recognition Prize Challenge 2017

 The Face Recognition Prize Challenge (FRPC) assessed face recognition algorithms on photographs collected without tight quality constraints, e.g. images collected from individuals who are not cooperating or do not know they are photographed.
-Prized were awarded both for verification and identification.
+Prizes were awarded both for verification and identification.
 The best verification algorithm had a false non-match rate FNMR of 0.22 at a false match rate FMR of 0.001.
 Prizes were also awarded for speed and for verification against a set of cooperative portrait photos.